1HongyeXiong/llm-powered-business-solutions/project_1_web_scraper_brochure/README.md

 The `prompts.py` file contains predefined templates for OpenAI's API to:
 - Classify webpage links (e.g., "About Us", "Careers").

+## 🧩 OpenAI Utilities Module
+The `openai_utils.py` file provides utility functions to:
+- Interact with OpenAI's GPT model for content generation.
+- Analyze and categorize webpage links based on user-defined prompts.

 ## ⚙️ Installation